Yo Ho! A Pirates Life for Me (Tab)

 I get quite a few requests for tabs, but not so many are made by via the medium of blog post.
-So when Jason requested this tune in his uke for sale blog, I couldn’t resist.
+So when Jason requested this tune in his blog, I couldn’t resist.

 The tune itself is a camped up version of Robert Louis Stevenson’s already fairly camp Dead Man’s Chest.
 PotC did, however, inspire a more musically worthy project.
 The film inspired Depp and, director, Gore Verbinski to put together an album of modern interpretations of sea shanties called Rogue’s Gallery.